ferglv/payroll_xml_extractor/README.md

 ## Limitations
 - Tailored for XML files conforming to specific SAT CFDI versions.
 - Outputs SQL insert statements to the console; modification may be needed for database integration.

+## Notes
+- Ensure that the XML files are correctly formatted and adhere to the expected structure for successful parsing.
+- The script currently prints the SQL insert statements to the console.
+Modify the main.py file if you need to redirect this output to a file or a database.

 ## Troubleshooting
 If you encounter issues, check the following: